 A near-wordless and highly accessible portrait of migrant experience that cleverly contrasts an opening of bright, light-filled rural settings with a grey cityscape to reflect the anxiety and loneliness of the young migrant child in his unfamiliar new home.
 The setting is Asia/America but the story is universal; Kim includes an afterword that details her own experiences on migrating from Korea to the USA as a child in the 70s.

-Here I Am! is deal for developing visual literacy skills and for use with mixed-ability groups and with EAL learners.
+Here I Am! is ideal for developing visual literacy skills and for use with mixed-ability groups and with EAL learners.
 It was originally published in the USA.

 Curious Fox, paperback, £6.99, ISBN 9781782022268

 Pancho Rabbit and the Coyote: A Migrant’s Tale, Duncan Tonatiuh

 Papá Rabbit leaves home to seek work in the great carrot and lettuce fields of the north.
 He is due to return two years later, but when the allotted day passes with no sign of Papá, Pancho sets out to find him.
 A coyote offers his help, but at every stage of the journey he extracts payment.
 Tonatiuh effectively exploits the elements of classic fable to create a palpable sense of danger as Pancho and his untrustworthy guide journey through the harsh landscapes of the Mexican/American border.
 The bittersweet ending reminds the reader that there are no easy solutions for those living in extreme poverty.